Updated: Sep 5

 [ii] My current favorite selective weed killers are:

 3-way Max Turf and Ornamental

 Quinclorac 1.5 L

 These have proven to work for me in the Mid-Atlantic U.S. on a Tall Fescue lawn.
-3-way, Quinclorac, and Momentum work on a broad array of post-emergent weeds.
+3-way and Quinclorac work on a broad array of post-emergent weeds.
 I tend to switch them up because they work a little differently.
 Tenacity and Sedge Ender I use on tough weeds, like Nutsedge and Crabgrass.
 I find Momentum is particularly helpful for sedges.
 Tenacity works on some sedges as well.
 By the way, the grassy looking weed that grows taller than the rest of your grass is a sedge.
 When available, I buy my selective WKs at Amazon.
 I have had mixed results with the selective WKs purchased from the big box home improvement retailers (like Home Depot and Lowes).
 By the way, Tenacity is the brand name of the chemical mesotrione.
 Amazon has other, less expensive products using mesotrione.

 Another particularly invasive non-native is bamboo.
 Bamboo is very cool and creates an attractive hedge.
 The bamboo canes are also nice for other purposes, like a fishing pole.